-Classic Formula - Community Loaves - Gaston's Flour 2.0
+Classic Formula - Community Loaves - version 3.0

 Welcome!
 A quick reminder, you are not alone.
 We support bakers of all experience levels and even the most experienced may have questions with a new formula.
 We invite you to check out our baker support resources: